Whichford, St Michael's Church

 The most interesting features of the church interior are to be found in the chancel.
 Against the north wall is the tomb of John Mertun, who was rector of St Michaels from 1507-1537.
 The tomb consists of a simple stone base carved with quatrefoils, with an alabaster slab on top.
 This is where things start to get interesting, for the slab is perhaps the finest example of an incised alabaster carving in Britain.

 The south chapel was built by the de Mohuns as a family mortuary chapel.
-Much of the original architectual detail of the chapel is gone, but there remains a 14th century tomb of John de Mohun set in an arched niche against the south wall.
-Above the tomb is a representation of the family coat of arms; a cross engrailed, with a mark of cadence meant to distinguish an eldest son.
+Much of the original architectural detail of the chapel is gone, but there remains a 14th-century tomb of John de Mohun set in an arched niche against the south wall.
+Above the tomb is a representation of the family coat of arms; a cross engrailed, with a mark of cadence, meant to distinguish an eldest son.

 My acknowledgements to the excellent leaflet 'St Michael's Church, Whichford', by Eric Beresford, in the preparation of this article.